babel/generator-babel-boilerplate/README.md

 - `gulp build` - Lint then build the library
 - `gulp test:browser` - Build the library for use with the browser spec runner.
   Changes to the source will cause the runner to automatically refresh.

-### Modifying

-This is a moderately complex build system.
-There are a few places to make changes to if you wish to do so: